smyja/Mirage/README.md

-# Ocado Image editor.
+# Ocado
-Ocado is a web based image Editor that
+Ocado is a browser-based interface design tool that is powered by Stability-AI and Fixie for generating images and texts.